microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

 Note the following:
 * cmd.exe and powershell.exe are both in the file, as to give users an easy point to extend the settings for those default profiles.
-* Powershell Core is included in the file, and the default profile has been set to its GUID.
+* PowerShell Core is included in the file, and the default profile has been set to its GUID.
 The `source` has been set, indicating that it came from a dynamic profile source.
 * There are a few helpful comments scattered throughout the file to help point the user in the right direction.